Camping in Redwood National Park

 The park has been family owned and operated since 2008 and sits in the middle of the oldest and tallest living trees in the world!
 The road is dark, the trees are tall and the park has full hook-ups!
 What more could you ask for?

-Pricing was reasonable ($41-$51 per night or $275 for a week) and they accept Good Sam!
-There’s also s store on-site as well as a free attraction you can walk to…The Immortal Tree- a 1,000 year old redwood that has survived fire, flood and a logger’s axe.
+Pricing was reasonable ($51-57 per night or $310 for a week) and they accept Good Sam!
+There’s an on-site store as well as a free attraction you can walk to…The Immortal Tree- a 1,000 year old redwood that has survived fire, flood and a logger’s axe.

 Easy in and out parking lot.
 This place is a gem!